 Lines at left later finished with a cover accessory designed specifically for this unit

-1. Remove corner beads from horizontal surface and top most portions (8 from top) on verticals on pass thru opening.
-(You may have to cut the corner bead on side with Aviator snips) Do this by hitting outside corners of drywall with hammer/hammer claw to crack existing drywall mud.
+1. Remove corner beads from horizontal surface and top most portions on drywall (8″ from top) on verticals on pass thru opening.
+(You may have to cut the corner bead on side with Aviation Snips.)
+Do this by hitting outside corners of drywall with hammer/hammer claw to crack existing drywall mud.
 Locate corner bead fasteners, either screws or nails and take appropriate action to remove (be conscious of sharp edges on metal corner bead).
 Discard.

 2. Attempt to identify beam material by viewing the exposed corner

-3. Cut and remove drywall – entire section from floor to knee wall cap – measure approximately 8 (or where you are certain no framing exists) over from corner made on Eastern Ave. side of the house.
+3. Cut and remove drywall – entire section from floor to knee wall cap.
+Measure approximately 8″ (or where you are certain no framing exists).
 Start this process by making a plumb line with a level – 8 inches in from the corner.
 Then score both this line and the corner with your utility knife.
 (In the corner you actually want to cut the paper.)
 Cut the drywall along the line you made using the hand held drywall knife.

 Cut with knife held on angle while remaining conscious of both wiring and the top and bottom horizontal plates of the wall.
 If you are nervous about this, flip the breaker off before you begin.
 Your goal here is to make this cut as plumb and perfect as possible.
 This will facilitate easy repair later.
 You may have to remove some screws before you remove drywall.
 If you are neat about this task, we can re-use, otherwise discard drywall.